refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `registerLink`

 :::info
-`registerLink` property is only available for type `login`.
+The `registerLink` property is only available for type `login`.
 :::

-`registerLink` property defines the link to the registration page and also you can give a node to render.
+The `registerLink` property defines the link to the registration page and also you can give a node to render.
 The default value is `"/register"`.

 ```tsx
 const MyLoginPage = () => {